LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Words of Truth.md

 The spell only works on statements the mage knows to be true:\
 She can’t use it to confirm or reject theories.

-It also doesn’t necessarily compel the targets to act on the information in any particular way, but ignoring or refuting this Supernal truth may be grounds for a breaking point.\
+It also doesn’t necessarily compel the targets to act on the information in any particular way, but ignoring or refuting this Supernal truth may be grounds for a [[Breaking Point]].\
 In a Social manoeuvring action, this spell may remove one Door or improve the impression level by one step per point of Potency.

 **+1 [[Reach]]:** The mage’s words don’t merely ring with truth, they call to action.
-If a listener goes along with what the mage said, he gains the Inspired Condition.
-If, however, he ignores the mage’s words, he gains the Guilty Condition.
+If a listener goes along with what the mage said, he gains the [[Inspired]] Condition.
+If, however, he ignores the mage’s words, he gains the [[Guilty]] Condition.